timvw/timvw-hello-rs/README.md

 ```

 This will result in:
-* the creation of a release/0.1.86
+* the creation of release/0.1.86 branch
-* the creation of a draft github release, v0.1.86
+* the creation of a draft v0.1.86 github release
 * addition of assets (compiled application binaries)  to the draft release

 2. Publish the draft release: